Table of Contents

 The Pituitary-Thyroid Axis

-• TSH (Thyroid Stimulating Hormone): This is the "messenger" hormone produced by the pituitary gland in your brain.
-It is the thermostat.
-If the brain senses there isn't enough thyroid hormone in the blood, it releases more TSH to "shout" at the thyroid to work harder.
-You can check our single-marker TSH test if your clinician specifically requests it.
+- TSH (Thyroid Stimulating Hormone): Produced by the pituitary gland, TSH is the "messenger."
+If the brain senses low thyroid hormone, it releases more TSH to signal the thyroid to work harder.
+You can check our single-marker TSH test if requested by a clinician.

-• T3 (Triiodothyronine): This is the active form of the hormone.
-Most T3 is created by converting T4 in the liver and other tissues.
-It is the "fuel" that your cells actually use.
+- T3 (Triiodothyronine): The active form of the hormone, mostly created by converting T4 in the liver and other tissues.
+It is the "fuel" your cells actually use.

-When a GP orders a standard thyroid test, they often only look at TSH.
-However, because the thyroid is part of a complex system, looking at TSH alone can sometimes miss the nuances of how your body is converting and using these hormones.
-This is why more comprehensive panels, including Free T4 and Free T3, are often sought by those looking for a more detailed view.
+Standard GP tests often only look at TSH.
+However, because the system is complex, looking at TSH alone can miss nuances in how your body converts and uses hormones.
+This is why comprehensive panels, including Free T4 and Free T3, provide a more detailed view.

 How to Prepare for Thyroid Blood Test: Key Steps

-Preparation is about reducing "noise" in your blood sample.
-Hormones are dynamic; they respond to stress, food, and the time of day.
-By following a consistent preparation routine, you ensure that your results are comparable over time and truly reflect your baseline health.
+Preparation reduces "noise" in your blood sample.
+Because hormones respond to stress, food, and timing, a consistent routine ensures your results are comparable over time.

 Timing Your Sample: The 9 am Rule